redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     This command does not manipulate the sites routes.

-Your first App-Theme has been created, but, wait a moment, way a new command if the creation procedure is the same of a normal bundle?
+Your first App-Theme has been created, but, wait a moment, why a new command if the creation procedure is the same of a normal bundle?

-Easy, because this commands adds a new configuration file into the **config** folder that sets the services to define the theme.
-See `themes internal configuration`_ to learn more.
+Just because this commands adds a new configuration file into the **config** folder that sets the services to define the theme.
+See `themes internal configuration`_ to learn more about this topic.

 Add the twig templates
 ----------------------

 When the theme is created, you must start to add your twig templates to the theme bundle.

-The **generate:app-theme** command, adds a new **Theme** folder under the **Resources/views** folder of your App-Theme bundle: your templates must be placed inside that folder.
+The **generate:app-theme** command, added a new **Theme** folder under the **Resources/views** folder of your App-Theme bundle: your templates must be placed inside that folder.

 The Theme folder structure